Skip to Content

 5. Oatmeal

-It is important to use Quick Cook Oatmeal to make these cookies.
-Because this is a no-bake cookie recipe, there isn’t enough heat to cook old-fashioned oats.
-On the contrary, instant oats are over processed and too thin to make good cookies.
+It is important to use Quick Cook Oatmeal (or 1 Minute Oats) to make these cookies.
+Because this is a no-bake cookie recipe the already processed oats will be the perfect texture for the cookies.

 You can find a canister of quick oats in the grocery aisle near the rest of the oatmeal.
 Just double check to make sure that the front of the label reads Quick Oats and not steel-cut, old-fashioned, or instant oats.